"Will it take them long?"

 "To save us."

 You have nothing but the red light from the panels to see her face.
-She does not seem to be in trouble – she is almost asleep, and wears the serene expression children have when they are dead tired.
-You know for sure; her slumber has been haunted by nightmares all along.
+She does not seem to be troubled – she is almost asleep, and wears the serene expression children have when they are dead tired.
+You know for sure that her slumber has been haunted by nightmares all along.
 Like her father, she just never let anyone know.

 "Are you okay?"

 She turns to you and lifts her head.
-In those weary eyes of hers, over and over again, you can read the pain of your whole world.
+In those weary eyes of hers, over and over again, you can read the pain of the whole world you share.

-"I am not afraid, Lynne," she mutters, somewhere in your shoulder.
+"I am not afraid, Lynne," she mutters, somewhere against your shoulder.
 "As long as they are fine, and Dad is there too, there is no point in worrying."

 You stare at the darkened room for long, holding back your tears not to upset her.
-It is true – you are exhausted, time is endlessly slowing down, and death holds its icy fingers right against your cheeks.
-Yet, in spite of it all, your fear has disappeared.
+It is true – you are exhausted, time is endlessly slowing down, and death holds its icy fingers at your neck.
+Yet, in spite of it all, your fear is gone.

 You just feel lucky to have her in your arms right now.